bbawj/note-vault/Notes/2460 Software Safety and Security.md

 - Timing attack:  based on measuring how much time various computations (such as, say, comparing an attacker's given password with the victim's unknown one) take to perform.
 # Types of malware:
 ![](Pics/Pasted%20image%2020230922213612.png)
+## Cyber Kill Chain
+7 steps developed by Lockheed Martin which identifies what adversaries must complete in order to achieve their objectives starting from reconnaissance to data exfiltration.
+1. Reconnaissance: harvesting email addresses etc.
+2. Weaponization: coupling exploit with backdoor into deliverable payload
+3. Delivery: delivering payload via email, USB etc.
+4. Exploitation: exploit a vulnerability to execute code on victim system
+5. Installation: install malware on the asset
+6. Command and Control (C2): command channel for remote manipulation
+7. Actions on objectives: accomplish goal
 ## Case Study (SingHealth)
 - The crown jewels of the SingHealth network is the electronic patient medical records stored in the SCM database, an medical record software solution.
 - Users access the SCM through Citrix servers